khrus-umc/COALA/README.md

 ﻿# COALA - COlorectal CAncer Liver metastasis Assessment COALA is an AI-powered tool for automated segmentation of colorectal liver metastases (CRLM) in contrast-enhanced CT scans.
 This repository contains code for inference and evaulation.
 Model weights can be downloaded here: https://zenodo.org/records/12795094.
+Test set can be downloaded here: https://zenodo.org/records/14858922.

 ## Key Features